beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 #### Setting the tip dates

 To inform BEAUti/BEAST about the sampling dates of the sequences, go to the `Tips` panel and select the `Use tip dates` option.
 By default all the taxa are assumed to have a date of zero (i.e. the sequences are assumed to be sampled at the same time; BEAST considers the present or most recent sampling time as time 0).
 In this case, the YFV sequences have been sampled at various dates going back to the 1940s.
 The actual year of sampling is given in the name of each taxon and we could simply edit the value in the Date column of the table to reflect these.
-However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to use the `Parse Dates` button at the top of the Data panel.
+However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to use the `Parse Dates` button at the top of the `Tips` panel.
 Clicking this will make a dialog box appear:

 {% include image.html prefix=root_url file="image4.png" %}